dqops/dqo/docs/checks/table/volume/row-count-change-30-days.md

 **Check description**

-Verifies that the total row count of the tested table has changed by a fixed rate since the last readout from last month.
-Allows for exact match to readouts from 30 days ago or past readouts lookup.
+This check verifies that the percentage of change in the partition&#x27;s volume (row count) since thirty days ago is below the maximum accepted percentage.
+Comparing the current row count to a value 30 days ago overcomes the effect of monthly seasonability.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|